 - Liquid eyeshadow.
-While this often offers a stunning color pay-off and a dramatic finish, it can be more complicated to work with.
+Word to the wise, this can be more complicated to work with.
+But, the color pay-off and a dramatic finish are why top makeup artists reach for it.
 Still, for those who feel up to a challenge and want to create a truly photo-worthy look, a drop or two of liquid eyeshadow can completely transform your face.

 - Loose pigment eyeshadow.
-Perfect for make-up artists and professionals, loose powder eyeshadow is made from powdered pigment and is finely milled to create a stunning finish.
+Another stalwart piece in the kits of make-up artists and professionals alike.
+Loose powder eyeshadow is made from powdered pigment and is finely milled to create a stunning finish.

-Most make-up is made to last between one month to two years depending on what kind.
+Yes, your eyeshadow does expire, so you need to keep an eye on it.
+Generally—depending on what kinds it is—make-up is made to last somewhere between one month to two years.
 Eyeshadow, especially powdered eyeshadow, usually doesn’t expire for two to three years.
 However, this timeline shortens a bit when it comes to cream or water-based eyeshadow.
 Some of these products, such as cream eyeshadow, contain oils, which can break down over time and cause the product to go bad.

 Preservatives in all make-up break down over time, so even a powdered eyeshadow palette isn't recommended for use past the three-year mark.
 Still, in most cases, the only way that you can notice your powdered eyeshadow isn’t as fresh as it should be is if you see that it has become especially hard or difficult to blend.
 In that case, it should probably be thrown out.